istornz/flutter_live_activities/README.md

 ### Android

-You need to **implement** in your Flutter Android project a * *CustomLiveActivityManager** which will extends plugin one & develop in _Kotlin_/_Java_ your own **RemoveView** logic and design.
+You need to **implement** in your Flutter Android project a **CustomLiveActivityManager** which will extends plugin one & develop in
+_Kotlin_ / _Java_ your own **RemoveView** logic and design.

-Don't be afraid, you will just need to create one **Xml** and one **Kotlin** files.
+Don't be afraid, you will just need to create one **XML** and one **Kotlin** files.

 - ## 📱 Native
   - Open your MainActivity.kt inside
     `android/app/src/main/kotlin/.../MainActivity.kt`.
   - Give to `LiveActivityManagerHolder` an instance of `LiveActivityManager`, it will contain your logic.
   - Create the Kotlin file of your custom `LiveActivityManager`.
   - Create the XML file of your custom `RemoteView` inside `android/app/src/main/res/layout/live_activity.xml`.

-MainActivity.kt example:
+`MainActivity.kt` example:

 ```kotlin
 package your.package.name